Trump issues stark warning to Iran after reports country is considering plot to assassinate US ambassador

 KUSHNER PUSHES OTHER ARAB NATIONS TO FOLLOW UAE FOOTSTEPS

 An intelligence source told Fox News the intel community is taking the threat against the ambassador seriously and believe the Iranian regime potentially has the ability to act on an assassination plot.
 She is just one of several U.S. officials that American intelligence agencies believe Tehran is considering for retaliation for the killing of Soleimani.
+Iran has denied the reports.

 The Pentagon said Soleimani “was actively developing plans to attack American diplomats and service members in Iraq and throughout the region.”